geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " While I the moments count in torturing fear,
 " The day may pass, nor thou the summons hear;
 " To reach the spot thy distance may deny,
-" Or if thou com'st, thou only com'st to die ; u Ariel might aid me now, but thron'd in air,
+" Or if thou com'st, thou only com'st to die; u Ariel might aid me now, but thron'd in air,
 " He sits sublime, nor heeds a wretch's prayer." s 3